jamescln/ruby-tic-tac-toe/README.md

 This project will help me become more comfortable working with classes and objects.
 It will also develop my understanding of OOP theory and state management.

+12/12/22

+I'm toying with the idea of creating multiple key value pairs instead of dealing with a single nested array.
+I think the code might end up being cleaner if I can call individual methods on the board class rather than dealing with nested #each_with_index enumerables.
+I am still going to give the nested array a go but this is worth considering.

 **Outline**

     -Make a board class and a player class.